hetida/hetida-designer/docs/adapter_system/virtual_structure_adapter.md

 ### Virtual Structure Adapter

-The built-in Virtual Structure Adapter enables users to create flexible, abstract hierarchical structures that apply domain-specific logic to their data.
-Unlike other adapters that directly handle the in- and egestion of data, the Virtual Structure Adapter serves as a conceptual overlay.
-It imprints a domain-specific business hierarchy or structure onto the sources and sinks managed by other adapters, which are responsible for the actual data processing.
+With the built-in Virtual Structure Adapter, users can create flexible, abstract hierarchical structures that superimpose a domain-specific view onto their data.
+The hierarchical organization ensures a high level of discoverability within the structure.
+Data can be located based on domain-specific criteria by navigating through the hierarchy.
+Unlike other adapters that deal directly with the input and output of data, the Virtual Structure Adapter serves as a conceptual overlay.
+It superimposes a domain-specific hierarchy over the sources and sinks managed by other adapters.
+These adapters are responsible for the actual data processing.

-This means that while the Virtual Structure Adapter does not interact with the data directly, it organizes and categorizes the data flow based on the domain-specific requirements defined by the user.
-For instance, you can use this adapter to impose a structure that represents the layout of a stock portfolio, an IoT system in water management, or any other business-relevant model.
-This structure is then mapped onto the actual data-handling adapters, ensuring that the data is processed according to the defined business perspective.
+For example, this adapter can be used to specify a structure that represents the layout of a stock portfolio, an IoT system in the water industry, or any other domain-specific model.

-The adapter relies on the [Structure Service Package](../structure.md), which provides the necessary interface for performing CRUD (Create, Read, Update, Delete) operations on the hierarchical structures within the database.
+The adapter relies on the Structure Service Package, which provides the necessary interface for performing CRUD operations on the hierarchical structures within the database.

 ## Key Concepts

-The Virtual Structure Adapter relies on a set of defined entities, such as ThingNodes, Sources, Sinks, and ElementTypes, which collectively form the basis of the hierarchical structures that the adapter manages.
-These concepts help ensure that data is organized, categorized, and processed according to the domain-specific logic defined by the user.
+The Virtual Structure Adapter relies on defined entities like ThingNodes, Sources, Sinks, and ElementTypes.
+These entities form the hierarchical structures managed by the adapter.

 ## Glossary of Concepts

+The key concepts of the Virtual Structure Adapter are described below:

-- **`ThingNode`**: Represents a node in the hierarchical structure.
-It can have child nodes, and it might be linked with one or more Sources and Sinks.
+- **`ThingNode`**: Represents individual node elements within a hierarchical structure, e.g. a plant, a water treatment plant or a storage tank in a waterworks.
+ThingNodes can have parent-child relationships that help to create a clear, searchable structure of a system.
+They can be connected to one or more sources and sinks.
-- **`Source`**: Represents a data source within the system.
-Sources are linked with ThingNodes and provide data to the system.
+- **`Source`**: Represents data inputs within the system, e.g. sensor data from a pump in a waterworks plant.
+Sources are linked to ThingNodes and provide real-time or historical data that is fed into the system for analysis or monitoring.
-- **`Sink`**: Represents a data sink within the system.
-Sinks are linked with ThingNodes and consume data from the system.
+- **`Sink`**:  Represents outputs or results within your system, such as calculated anomaly values based on energy consumption data.
+Sinks are linked to ThingNodes and are the endpoints where processed data is stored or used.
-- **`ElementType`**: Represents the type of a ThingNode, defining its characteristics and behavior within the hierarchy.
+- **`ElementType`**: Defines the type of a ThingNode, e.g. 'Plant' or 'Storage Tank,' and encapsulates its properties and behavior within the hierarchy.
+This can help in conducting analyses based on specific criteria.
-- **`CompleteStructure`**: Encapsulates the entire hierarchical data structure, including all ThingNodes, Sources, Sinks, and ElementTypes.
-It ensures consistent relationships between these entities and provides a unified interface for managing and manipulating the entire structure as a single entity.
+- **`CompleteStructure`**: Encapsulates the entire hierarchical data model, including ThingNodes, Sources, Sinks, and ElementTypes.
+Ensures the structure is managed as a unified whole with synchronized components.
+It validates and maintains consistent relationships between entities and provides a uniform interface for managing the entire structure.

 ## JSON Structure Example

-The hierarchical structure can be provided via a JSON file assigned to the environment variable STRUCTURE_TO_PREPOPULATE_VST_ADAPTER.
-The structure can be provided via a JSON assigned to the environment variable `STRUCTURE_TO_PREPOPULATE_VST_ADAPTER`.
+The hierarchical structure can be provided via a JSON assigned to the environment variable `STRUCTURE_TO_PREPOPULATE_VST_ADAPTER`.

 Below is a template for the JSON file: